-Posted on May 8, 2025 writen by Jane Paulson in Construction Accidents
+Posted on May 8, 2025 written by Jane Paulson

 Heavy machinery accidents are among the most devastating incidents that occur on construction sites, often leading to catastrophic injuries, permanent disabilities, or even death.
 These types of accidents are especially common in busy and high-risk work environments like those found in Portland, Oregon, where large-scale construction projects frequently involve complex operations and oversized equipment.
 Common heavy machinery accidents include crane collapses, forklift rollovers, equipment malfunctions, and incidents involving loaders or bulldozers.
 The consequences can be life-changing when something goes wrong—whether due to human error, faulty machinery, or unsafe work conditions.
 At Paulson Coletti Trial Attorneys PC, we’ve worked closely with many victims of these incidents and have seen firsthand the emotional, physical, and financial toll they can take.
 From extended hospital stays to lost income and long-term rehabilitation, the impact of a heavy machinery accident can reach far beyond the job site.
 A Portland construction accident lawyer from our team can help injured workers understand their rights and provide the legal support they need to pursue justice and fair compensation.